How to buy the best blender

 Tamper: This is a stick used to safely push ingredients towards the blending blades when stuck.
 Handy for thicker mixes such as instant ice cream, but ideally the blender shouldn't need manual intervention to blend smoothly.

-Jug blender lids: Some models have a jug lid that incorporates a strainer, which can filter out any remaining lumps when you pour.
+Jug blender lids: Some models have a jug lid that incorporates a strainer that can filter out any remaining lumps when you pour.
 Many have removable inserts in the lid, which means you can add ingredients as you go along for precise blending jobs, such as when making homemade mayonnaise.

 Cable storage: Cable storage keeps the cable tidy when not in use, and some machines have plug storage, too.